 The linkage between the CUT and Willows proved over the years to be a popular route for students and residents in close proximity to the CUT and the CBD and Waterfront.
 There is also regular interaction between the CUT and the Universitas Hospital and the UFS.

-Based on the above-mentioned, the development of non-motorised transport projects along the following routes is being pursued:
+The development of non-motorised transport projects along the following routes has been completed:

-- Park Road
+- o Park Road

 - Victoria Road

 - King Edward Road

 - President Brand Street

 - Ella Street